openmoh/openmohaa/docs/getting_started_installation.md

 ## Server

-Extract the archive to your MOHAA server installation directory.
+Extract `omohaaded.*` and `game.*` binaries from the archive to your MOHAA server installation directory.
 Then proceed like you would do with mohaa server:

-- `.\omohaaded.exe +exec server.cfg` on Windows
+- `.\omohaaded.*.exe +exec server.cfg` on Windows
-- `./omohaaded +exec server.cfg` on Linux
+- `./omohaaded.* +exec server.cfg` on Linux

-Only `omohaaded*` and `game*` binaries are required for the server version, other binaries can be omitted.
+Make sure to replace '*' with the correct name in the binary.

 ## Extracting GOG setup file on Linux and macOS